This page contains archived HUD related news items, articles and resources.

 - Mortgagee Letter 2011-05.
 This Mortgagee Letter titled, Revised Audited Financial Statement Reporting Requirements for Supervised Lenders in Parent-Subsidiary Structures and New Financial Reporting Requirements for Multifamily Mortgagees (ML 2011-05), was issued on January 5, 2011, and is effective immediately.

 - Amendment to Chapter 7 of the HUD Guide.
 Soon after the issuance of ML 2011-05, the HUD Office of Inspector General issued a revision to Chapter 7 of the HUD Guide.
 The amendment, issued on January 19, 2011, incorporates the loan fees requirements of ML 2011-05 and establishes related auditor requirements.
-You can access the transmittal letter and chapter amendment by clicking here.

 - Question and Answer Document.
 In January, HUD also released a document titled, Qs & As on Mortgagee Letter 2011-05, which includes three questions and related answers, primarily addressing the new loan fee requirements outlined in ML 2011-05.
 Click here to access the Q&A document.